-In this article, we explain what is Mac Terminal, how to use it and what it can do for you.
+The Terminal app lets you control your Mac.
+In this article, we explain what is Mac Terminal, how to use it, and what it can do for you.
 In many macreports.com articles, we recommend our readers to use the Terminal app to troubleshoot various problems that our readers may be having with your Mac.
-Basically, Terminal is a command line interface (CLI – or the language you type to interact with your computer) for macOS.
+Basically, Terminal is a command-line interface (CLI – or the language you type to interact with your computer) for macOS.
 It is an app included in the Mac operating system.

 What is the Mac Terminal

 Terminal is a utility app.
-The Terminal app provides a command line interface to let you to control and customize your Mac.
-The command line interface (CLI) is called bash (Bourne again shell).
+It lets you enter commands in the command line.
+The Terminal app provides a command-line interface to let you control and customize your Mac.
+The command-line interface (CLI) is called bash (Bourne again shell).

 See also: macOS Won’t Go To Sleep?
 Fix

-There are a number of different ways to launch Terminal.
+There are a number of different ways to open Terminal.
 So you may do one of the following:

 As I stated above Terminal an app that can be found in /Applications/Utilities.
 To open it: